Ruby gem for parsing .cfg files

 This Ruby gem parses a .cfg file based on how python's configparser module works.

 The need for this came from a "cross-platform utilities" (xplat_utils) repo that I use to maintain the many projects for my website.
-It works on Python, Ruby, C/C++, Android for now.
+It works on Python, Ruby, C/C++, Arduino for now.

 Having a common .cfg format is ideal in that scenario.